openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. The cluster lifecycle administrator sends a company-wide notice about the period during which service may be disrupted.
 1. The user determines the most recent rendered worker configuration.
 They configure the `manual` change management policy to use that exact configuration as the `desiredConfig`.
-1. The MCO is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to apply that configuration to existing nodes because change management, in effect, is paused indefinitely by the manual strategy.
+1. The MCC is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to initiate that configuration change on existing nodes because change management, in effect, is paused indefinitely by the manual strategy.
+A new annotation `applyOnReboot` will be set on nodes selected by the MachineConfigPool.
+The flag indicates to the MCD will that it should only apply the configuration before a node is rebooted (vs initiating its own drain / reboot).
-1. The MCO metric for the MCP indicating the number of seconds remaining until changes can be initiated is `-1` - indicating that there is presently no time in the future where it will initiate material changes.
-The operations team has an alert configured if this value `!= -1`.
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recently rendered configuration.
 This is irrespective of the `desiredConfig` in the `manual` policy.
-Abstractly, it means, if change management were disabled, whether changes would be initiated.
+Conceptually, it means, if change management were disabled, whether changes would be initiated.
 1. The cluster lifecycle administrator manually drains and reboots nodes in the cluster.
-As they come back online, the MachineConfigServer offers them the desiredConfig requested by the manual policy.
+   Before the node reboots, it takes the opportunity to pivot to the `desiredConfig`.
 1. After updating all nodes, the cluster lifecycle administrator does not need make any additional configuration changes.
 They can leave the `changeManagement` stanza in their MCP as-is.